carpentries-incubator/high-dimensional-analysis-in-python/_episodes/04-Relevant-predictors-and-coef-bias.md

 ### Including ALL predictors - overfitting concerns
 While researchers should always strive to include as many many relevant predictors as possible, this must also be balanced with overfitting concerns.
-That is, it is often the case that SOME of the relevant predictors must be left out in order to ensure that overfitting does not occur.
+That is, it is often the case that some of the relevant predictors must be left out in order to ensure that overfitting does not occur.
 If we include too many predictors in the model and train on a limited number of observations, the model may simply memorize the nuances/noise in the data rather than capturing the underlying trend in the data.

 Let's see how this plays out with the Ames housing dataset.